saiyamjain143/SocialAuthentication/README.md

 Google,
 Instagram

-Will also include login using later:
+Will also include other login such as:
 Linkedin,
 Twitter,
 Microsoft